Sitefinity/SitefinityAWS/README.md

 ## About the template

 External dependencies:
-  1. Windows image id (AMI)
+  1. Windows image id (AMI of the latest basic Windows Server 2012 R2 image.)
-  2. SitefinityWebApp.zip
+  2. SitefinityWebApp.zip (The zip of the Siteifnity web site you wish to deploy.
+The zip should contain the web.config in its root folder)
-  3. Siteifnity.lic
+  3. Siteifnity.lic (Your Sitefinity license file that you should upload to S3 and specify its location.
+Could be a trial license.)
-  4. SitefinityWebNodeDSC.ps1
+  4. SitefinityWebNodeDSC.ps1 (latest version: SitefinityWebNodeDSC0.2.ps1)
-  5. Uzip-Archive.ps1
+  5. Unzip-Archive.ps1 (Used from the quick reference amazon bucket)
   6. Powershell DSC modules: xPSDesiredStateConfiguration, xWebAdministration, PowerShellAccessControl.